AyushJain001/Kaggle-practice/README.md

 Fork this repository and work on the dataset with your model and check for accuracy and procedures.

+##Want to contribute?

+-Fork this repository

+-Create an issue

+-Make PR

+-Add your work also

 If you find my work useful do ⭐ the repository.